 Take for starters, Apple’s recent release of the iPhone 11 and iPhone 11 Pro/Pro Max which like many of the newer models of the iPhone, iPad and Mac platforms support the iOS/ macOS integrated AirDrop file sharing feature.
 The difference was that prior to the 11 release, AirDrop was implemented to transfer files over WiFi and Bluetooth.
 In the newly released iPhone 11 and iPhone 11Pro and iPhone 11 Pro Max, the AirDrop feature uses UWB technology.
 The Apple U1 chip with UWB location sensitive radio technology brings a robustness to the AirDrop feature by adding “spatial awareness” - making the iPhone all the more “smarter”.
 Spatial Awareness or directional awareness as it is also referenced, is experienced for example, by pointing your iPhone to another person’s iPhone.
 Your phone’s directional awareness feature is triggered, and it immediately knows exactly where (direction) you are looking and additionally who (position) specifically you might want to send information to.
 This is leaps and bounds more specific intelligence beyond the detection of all near by devices we get with Bluetooth!
 Apple calls this technology the “living room-scale GPS.”

 With Apple now firmly on-board the UWB train, the vision to leverage UWB into IoT is further crystalized.
-UWB technology’s characteristics of high speed, low power, strong and the ultra-wide band (that allows for multiple applications on the same spectrum without signal interference) is exactly what makes it an ideal solution for short range IoT applications.
+UWB technology’s characteristics of high speed, low power, strong security and the ultra-wide band (that allows for multiple applications on the same spectrum without signal interference) is exactly what makes it an ideal solution for short range IoT applications.
 In addition, because of the low power feature, energy emitted is virtually undetectable, so UWB devices do not interfere with narrower band device signals and can operate harmoniously with WiFi integrated devices.
 In Wireless Personal Area Networks (W-PAN) applications, UWB signals in commercial applications per IEEE802.15.3 are specified to deliver up to 20Mbits/s or higher over a short range of 10M in the 3.1GHz to 10.6GHz band.
 Additionally, UWB technology’s ultra-wide spectrum allows it to share bandwidth with other short/long range wireless communication protocols; so basically you can create a large ecosystem of many connected devices without interference.
 The technology brings along key features that are strong positives for many IoT applications, they include large device count connectivity, low power, fast data rates, low latency and low cost.

 However, its short nominal range relegates it to IoT solutions for Personal Area Network (or Wireless PAN) like within a living room environment.
 For longer range IoT solutions any of the options of cellular, WiFi and ethernet will continue to dominate.